The Meat Eaters: Reception

-McMahan's argument has been described as "interesting to consider", if people are willing to suspend their disbelief.
-The essay has also been called "thought-provoking" and described as making a plausible argument for at least a drastic reduction in the number of individuals who belong to carnivorous species, as well as the changing of carnivorous species to become herbivorous.
-It has been asserted that McMahan's arguments are consequentialist, but the essay actually operates within a rights-based framework.
+Max Fisher, writing in The Atlantic, described McMahan's argument as "interesting to consider", if readers were willing to suspend disbelief.
+Alexandre Erler, writing for the Practical Ethics blog, described the essay as "thought-provoking" and argued that it made a case for at least reducing the number of carnivorous animals or changing carnivorous species to become herbivorous.
+Rainer Ebert and Tibor R. Machan noted that McMahan's arguments could appear consequentialist, but argued that the essay was framed in rights-based terms.

-One critic labelled McMahan a "poor armchair ecologist"; another asserted that: "McMahan's advocacy reflects an unhealthy obsession with suffering that I think is hurting society."
-Negative reactions to the essay have been described as revealing how "deeply rooted the prejudice that we shouldn't go 'against nature' seems to be."
+The essay also received criticism.
+Brian Switek called McMahan a "poor armchair ecologist".
+Wesley J. Smith criticised the essay as reflecting what he called an "unhealthy obsession with suffering".
+Erler argued that some negative responses to the essay reflected a resistance to interventions regarded as going "against nature".

-In the same year, McMahan published a follow-up essay, "Predators: A Response", in which he responds to the objections of his critics and employs a thought experiment which asks whether it would be good to allow the Siberian tiger, an already endangered carnivorous species, to go extinct.
-McMahan later published his arguments as "The Moral Problem of Predation", in the 2015 book Philosophy Comes to Dinner.
-"The Meat Eaters" was included in The Stone Reader: Modern Philosophy in 133 Arguments, edited by Simon Critchley and Peter Catapano.
+In the same year, McMahan published a follow-up essay, "Predators: A Response", in which he replied to objections and used a thought experiment involving the possible extinction of the Siberian tiger.
+McMahan later developed the argument in "The Moral Problem of Predation", published in the 2015 book Philosophy Comes to Dinner.
+"The Meat Eaters" was included in The Stone Reader: Modern Philosophy in 133 Arguments, edited by Peter Catapano and Simon Critchley.